isabella232/experience-manager-brand-portal.de-DE/help/using/accelerated-download.md

 <!-- This topic is woefully out of date.
 It talks at length about using a third party application whose URLs have a variety of problems.
 Topic should either be deleted or updated entirely to not talk about a specific third party application that Adobe has no control over.
 It also appears that the third party app is NOT free anymore. -->

-Adobe Experience Manager Assets Brand Portal ermöglicht die Verbesserung der Download-Leistung großer Asset-Dateien durch die Integration mit IBM® Aspera Connect, einer Installation-On-Demand-Anwendung.
+Adobe Experience Manager Assets Brand Portal ermöglicht das Verkürzen der Download-Zeiten großer Asset-Dateien durch die Integration mit IBM® Aspera Connect, einer Install-on-Demand-Anwendung.
 Das Programm nutzt proprietäre Technologie, um TCP-Overheads zu verhindern und Übertragungsgeschwindigkeiten für Asset-Dateien zu verbessern.
 Diese Integration sorgt für eine Verkürzung der Download-Zeiten.

 >[!NOTE]
 >